jmcmacnz/markdown-cv/index.md

 #### Highlights:

 - **Product Owner - Initial Upgrade of Environmental Chamber:** Work was planned to increase the chamber's testing capacity.
-I was tasked with overseeing the upgrade, with minimal disruption to ongoing test requirements.
+I was tasked with overseeing the upgrade, ensuring minimal disruption to ongoing test requirements.
 I liaised with the relevant stakeholders to assess needs, expectations and required resources, using a visible GANTT chart to keep track of the estimated timeline.
-As unforeseen obstacles emerged, such as part supply delays, I made sure all stakeholders were informed and understood the current status of the project. _At the completion of the project, all parties were satisfied both with the outcome and having been well informed throughout._
+As unforeseen obstacles emerged, such as part supply delays, I made sure all stakeholders were kept informed and understood the current status of the project. _At the completion of the project, all parties were satisfied with both the outcome and having been involved in the process throughout._

-* **Verification Testing:** The product must be thoroughly tested to prove it complies with international standards.
+* **Verification Testing:** Before the product can be sold, it must be thoroughly tested to prove it complies with international medical device standards.
 I was tasked with carrying out a round of this testing.
-Each completed test was originally analysed using MS Excel, which was cumbersome and time consuming.
+Each completed test was previously analysed using MS Excel, which was cumbersome and time consuming.
 I wrote a test script in MATLAB to automate this data analysis, reducing the total analysis time from more than a week to less than an hour. _As a result, not only was the testing completed successfully, but the process was streamlined and enabled us to be agile by identifying failed tests quickly and retesting them._

+* **Competitor Product Analysis:**

 ## Skills

 - **Critical Thinking**
-  The ability to make well-reasoned decisions based on logical analysis, and distill complex ideas down to their essential components in a clear and concise way.
+  The ability to make well-reasoned decisions based on logical analyses, and distill complex ideas down to their essential components in a clear and concise way.

 - **Problem Solving**
-  Resolving complex issues in a systematic way to ensure results meet the original requirements while balancing priority with time constraints.
+  Resolving complex issues in a systematic way to ensure results meet the original requirements, while balancing priority with time constraints and available resources.

 - **Communication**

   Building relationships.
 Keeping stakeholders updated.
 Soliciting information.

 - **Reliability**